[3.11] Melting Nova | 16m DPS, 6k life, acro/phase | Deathless Sirus A8

 The last one is less maximum resistance mod.
 On red maps, it goes up to 12% less maximum resistances.
 This means that instead of 75% resists, we have 63%.
 Instead of taking 25% damage, we take 37%.
 It's almost a 50% increased damage taken.
 So be careful about elemental damage when running this mod!

 The other map mods aren't really any harm for you.
 Curse mods are avoided by our Diamond Flask of Warding.
 Monsters with increased critical strike chance/multiplier don't even hurt us because we don't take extra damage from crits.
 Nemesis/Bloodline can be a problem if you doesn't react fast enough to remove Corrupted Blood (if you have immunity due to jewel corruption, just ignore it).
 Reflect physical just doesn't happen because we use Avatar of Fire.
-Elemental Equilibrium is a little bad and we can't avoid it but we still steamroll everything anyways.
+Elemental Equilibrium reduces our damage by a bit; clear isn't affected at all, just need to be extra careful on bosses.
 Most of the others don't even deserve to be mentioned here.

 I'll make a specific rework on this section.
 Below there's the old version of this section.
 It's probably still useful, although it can still be improved by a lot. :)